History Of The Rep

 The theatre is a purpose built venue opened in November 1997 and situated in the heart of the Potteries.
 It is a Limited Company with charitable status.
 It is operated and staffed by volunteers and receives no annual funding or grants from National Arts bodies or the City Council.
 It is self-sustaining through hiring its facilities and expertise to local Dance, Drama and Musical Theatre Companies.
-Our programme of bookings is almost complete until June 30th 2019 and in January 2018 bookings will be opened for our 2019-2020 season.
+Our programme of bookings is almost full until June 30th 2020.
 It is the home of our own amateur theatre company, The Stoke on Trent Repertory Players.

 The Players company dates back to 1920, when a group of young people interested in amateur theatre came together to put on a play to raise money for charity.
-They hired the Empire Theatre in Longton and the production took place as a matinee performance in February 1921.
+They hired the Empire Theatre in Longton and the production, ‘Caste’ took place as a matinee performance on February 17th 1921.

 By 1923 they had begun to call themselves The Stoke-on-Trent Repertory Players.
 Over the next few years they put on productions in several different venues which included the Theatre Royal in Hanley and the King’s Hall in Stoke.